Jerry-Sun/jerry-sun.github.io/_posts/2024-01-29-development-sucks.md

 > Because compared to decades ago, we do, actually, live at a higher standard.

-In my travels, I always made a mental note of the parallels between life in developing countries today and that in China a few decades back.
-Arriving to that higher living standard will inevitably happen but the months and years getting there are very tough.
+Arriving to that higher living standard in Mumbai or Ho Chi Minh City will inevitably happen too (because it's necessary!) but the months and years getting there are very tough.